 - Polydextrose polyols: Often found in processed foods as a bulking agent and sugar substitute.
 It can also add bulk to stools and prevent constipation.

 - Psyllium husk: A popular fiber found in the husk of Plantago ovata plant.
-It has the ability to lower cholesterol
+It has the ability to lower cholesterol and make bowel movement s regular.

 - Resistant starch: A fiber that’s known for being very filling and good at blood sugar regulation.
 It’s naturally found in unripened bananas, oatmeal, and legumes.